RockefellerArchiveCenter/docs-build/README.md

             ∟documentation.html

 The `site_build_directory` for the public and private sites contain the final sites that need to be served up via Apache or some other method.

+#### Adding Repositories

+To add a repository, navigate to the root of the repositories directory, and then clone the repository you want to add:

+      git clone git@github.com:DocumentationWriter/my-awesome-docs.github

+If you want to see how things look immediately, you can trigger the build process by running `update.py`

 ## License